Monster Party: Gameplay

 The player takes the role of Mark, who wields his bat to attack and to deflect projectiles.
 Rebounding projectiles back at bosses is often necessary to defeat them as Mark has limited attack options.
 Enemies drop hearts, which replenish life, as well as pills which (for a small period of time) turn Mark into Bert, who can fly and shoot beams at a limited distance.
 The effect of Bert's beams on enemies is stronger than Mark's bat attack, and gradually improves as the player completes levels.

 Monster Party features eight levels, each of which has a unique password that allows the player to access a particular level without starting the entire game over.
 The basic objective in each level is to beat particular bosses (and a certain number of them) to earn a key and move on to the next level.
-Bosses are accessed by doorways found in the main part of the level, which is side-scrolling.
-However, many of these doors lead to empty rooms, adding challenge.
+Bosses are accessed by doorways found in the main part of the level, which is side-scrolling, but many of these doors lead to empty rooms, adding challenge.
 Every door, whether it leads to nothing or a level boss, gives the player a question mark ('?') item, which can either provide the player with health, points, or the transformation into Bert.